 Child custody is still a very delicate part of Family Law.
 Georgia law has changed over the years, and you need an Attorney that has the education and experience in Georgia.

-S Dixon Law Offices has represented many clients in the last several years and the goal is always to create the best possible scenario for the children and entire family.
-Divorce affects parents, children, grand parents as well as other family members involved.
+S Dixon Law Offices has represented many clients in the last several years, and the goal is always to create the best possible scenario for the children and family.
+Divorce affects parents, children, grandparents as well as other family members involved.
 The ability to practice law and stay compassionate, while making sure the client is represented fairly is a definite strength.

 Attorney Stephanie D. Dixon believes that her passion for helping families in need of resolution, coupled with her knowledge and experience in the area of Georgia family law, enables her to provide above average service consistently.
 Educating clients about their rights and presenting reasonable solutions while the families are going through a very emotional time in their lives, is the reason for a positive outcome in most cases.
 Client cooperation and complete honesty about their situation is essential and often a deciding factor in their case.

 If you hire Attorney Stephanie Dixon, be prepared to receive excellent service and great communication.
 Emails and phone calls will be returned within 24-48 hours during business days.
 (Holidays and Weekends exempted).
-In some cases payment arrangements can be agreed upon.
-Payments must be made in a timely manner in order for the case to move forward.
+In some cases, child support payment arrangements can be agreed upon.
+Payments must be made promptly for the case to move forward.
 Non-payment can cause a delay in representation as well as prolong the case.